Install Cisco Catalyst 8000V in VMware ESXi Environment

 Step 9

-Select the vNIC to connect at Power On.
-Click Next.
+Select the vNIC to connect at Power On and click Next.

 When the Cisco Catalyst 8000V installation using the OVA is complete, two additional vNICS are allocated.
 Cisco Catalyst 8000V supports up to ten vNICs.
 You must manually create additional vNICs on the VM.

-The bootstrap properties are optional when creating the VM.
-You can set these properties to easily provision the VM before starting it up.
+Perform this task to configure the bootstrap properties for the OVA file deployment and to complete the deployment.
+The bootstrap properties are optional when you create the VM.
+You can set these properties to provision the VM before starting it.

 Table 6.
 OVA Bootstrap Properties